 Additionally, the instruction librarians have created multiple modules and research videos to assist students in topic selection, searching, evaluating, and synthesizing research and ideas into a cohesive product.
 Take a look and reach our to your liaison librarian if you have questions.

 Want to embed articles directly into your Canvas course?
 With any of the GALE databases (ex. below), that is possible!
-Contact Jesse Schreier to have this plug in added to your Canvas course.
+Contact Online Learning to have this plug-in added to your Canvas course.

 To include library resources from Ebsco, you will need to provide a link to the item.
 Be sure to use the permanent URL, sometimes referred to as a "permalink."